What is Sperm DNA fragmentation for infertility?

-DNA fragmentation in the sperms is separation or breaking of genetic strands resulting in discontinuity.
+DNA fragmentation in the sperms is breaking of genetic strands resulting in discontinuity.
 It is important that the genetic material in sperm is normal and intact for normal fertilization and successful implantation and pregnancy.
 For some reason, if the DNA in the sperm is fragmented then it leads to infertility and failure in IVF treatment.
 It can occur spontaneously and if such fragmentation accumulates it causes infertility.
+There seems to be a threshold level of DNA fragmentation beyond which it leads to infertility in men.

-What is The Most Common Test for DNA Fragmentation?
+What is The Most Common Test for Sperm DNA Fragmentation?

 The most common test the clinicians perform is the DFI test.
 The sperm chromatin structure assay (SCSA) is the most common clinical test used to determine a DFI score although other tests such as the Comet assay, Tunel assay and acridine orange test are also used sometimes.

-Men with low motility defects often have high levels of sperm DNA fragmentation.
+Men with low motility defects often have high levels of sperm DNA fragmentation in India.
 The degree of DNA fragmentation in sperm cells can predict outcomes for IVF-ICSI.

 What is DNA Fragmentation Index?